RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 ### Web Assembly limitations
 All this certainly sounds very promising, but Web Assembly is relatively new Browser technology and in its current state has a couple of big limitations.

-### No access To the HTML DOM and APIs
+* **No access To the HTML DOM and APIs**
 Currently Web Assembly has no way to directly access the browser's DOM or APIs, so in order to interact with HTML page content, Canvas or any Browser API, Web assembly has to use interop with JavaScript.
 A function inside of WASM is essentially a self-contained block of code that is isolated from the environment it's hosted in.
 Think of it as a static function where all dependencies have to be passed in or maintained within the internal context.

-This makes WASM ideal for code centric scenarios where performance is important or where HTML or the DOM aren't even involved directly.
-Game engines for example, may use their own rendering logic in memory to handle the heavy lifting for of creating and updating UI, but then still have to rely on the JavaScript interop to actually move the final content to the HTML DOM, Canvas or WebGL in the Browser to display the results.

-JavaScript interop is the key that currently lets Web Assembly interact, and it's a bottleneck to WASM's otherwise superior native performance.
+JavaScript Interop is required to access DOM and APIs.

-### Numeric Parameters and Return Values Only
+* **Numeric Parameters and Return Values Only**
-Web Assembly functions currently support only various numeric types as parameters.
+Web Assembly functions currently support only numeric types as parameters.
 There's no support for strings or references or any other non-numeric type.
-Any type of data has to be passed to Web Assembly functions via pointers to buffers.
+Any type of data has to be passed to Web Assembly functions via pointers to array buffers.
 In the real world this means a lot of serialization and copying of data has to be done to move data between JavaScript and Web Assembly.

-Most frameworks that run ontop of Web Assembly provide JavaScript shims to make the parameter thunking between JavaScript and WASM easier, but this is relative slow and makes for clunky interfaces.

-There are proposals that will improve this interaction in the future, but for now these limitations exist.

-While these issues are pretty major, they have (slow) workarounds for now with some extra code gymnastics and slow interop with JavaScript via shims.
-Both of these issues can be bstracted and hidden by Frameworks like Blazor as we'll see, but the interop performance tax is a real issue.
+While these issues are pretty major, they have (slow) workarounds with some extra code gymnastics and interop with JavaScript via shims.
+Both of these issues are abstracted and hidden by frameworks like Blazor as we'll see, but the interop performance tax is a real issue.

+These issues are well known and will be fixed in future versions but for now current frameworks have to work around these issues.

-## Blazing ahead with Browser based Razor Pages
+## Blazor: Browser based Razor Pages
-Blazor is a framework that sits on top of Web Assembly and gets it's name from using Razor style templates in the Browser.
+Blazor is a framework that sits on top of Web Assembly and gets its name from using **Razor** templates in the **Browser**.
 Behind the scenes Blazor uses a single Web Assembly module which is a WASM targeted version of the Mono .NET Runtime.
 Mono is a flavor of the .NET runtime that underlies the various Xamarin platforms as well as many flavors of Linux, Mac and small devices.
 WASM is yet another custom target for the Mono runtime that allows execution of .NET Standard assemblies and code.
 This Mono WASM version is customized and kept as small as possible for the browser environment.

 What this means is that once the Mono WASM module is loaded you can execute code in plain old .NET Standard 2.0 compatible assemblies directly inside of a browser.
 There's obviously a bit of setup required to bootstrap the runtime, and Blazor provides that bootstrapping mechanism in addition to the HTML framework using Razor Pages.

 The Mono WASM module supports .NET Standard 2.0 where it makes sense but will throw **NotSupported** exceptions for features that don't work.
-I had no issue importing several of my own utility libraries from NuGet and accessing a number of utility methods from them in my Blazor code.
+I had no issue importing several of my own .NET Standard utility libraries from NuGet and accessing a number of utility methods from them in my Blazor code.
 How cool is that?

 Blazor works by: